Khorog - Capital of Pamir

 Next to the central part is the office of PECTA (Pamir Eco-Culture Tourism Association).
 Here you can get up to date information and they assist you with a further travel plan.
 For instance offer transportation, enquire about the hiking trails as well as give advice regarding the safety for those who are considering cross the river and pursue to Afganistan side.
 In addition, here you can get permits to Zorkul natural reserve and also purchase some souvenirs, get a free wifi and some coffee, which is not often available in Pamir.

 Major transportation routes in GBAO run through or are reached, via Khorog.
-For instance, the Pamir highway north to Dushanbe and west to the town of Murghab, China and Kyrgyzstan all pass through Khorog.
+For instance, the Pamir highway north to Dushanbe and east to the town of Murghab, China and Kyrgyzstan (Alay Valley & Osh) all pass through Khorog.
 A dirt road goes along the Wakhan valley to Alichur village and another rough route to east along the Shakhdara Valley to peaks Karl Marx and Engels.
-The distance between Khorog and Dushanbe is 525 km on the good road, taking about 16-18 hours.
+The distance between Khorog and Dushanbe is 525 km through the fairly good road, taking about 12-14 hours.

 You can get to Khorog by the shared taxis and minibus from other cities as well in addition to Dushanbe.
 From Khorog you can get further to Ishkashem in the south, Alichur village and Murghab in the east.
 Journeys to further destinations may require hiring a 4WD jeep or van (UAZ), which is also more expensive.
-Furthermore, Khorog owns a small airport, accessible by small propeller-driven aircraft, and regular flights leave for Dushanbe and other cities several times a week.
+Furthermore, Khorog owns a small airport, accessible by small propeller-driven aircraft, but currently there are no regular flights to Dushanbe or other cities.
 It is the only regularly used airport in GBAO.
-In addition to flights, there are also helicopter rides organized for tourists.
+The only feasible options for tourists to enter Pamir is by the irregular helicopter rides.